algorithmica-org/algorithmica/content/english/hpc/algorithms/prefix.md

     jne     loop
 ```

 After [unrolling](/hpc/architecture/loops) the loop, just two instructions effectively remain: the fused read-add and the write-back of the result.
-Theoretically, these should work at 2 GFLOPS (1 element per CPU cycle), but because the memory system has to constantly [switch](/hpc/cpu-cache/bandwidth#directional-access) between reading and writing, the actual performance is between 1.2 and 1.6 GFLOPS, depending on the array size.
+Theoretically, these should work at 2 GFLOPS (1 element per CPU cycle, by the virtue of [superscalar processing](/hpc/pipelining)), but since the memory system has to constantly [switch](/hpc/cpu-cache/bandwidth#directional-access) between reading and writing, the actual performance is between 1.2 and 1.6 GFLOPS, depending on the array size.

 ### Vectorization